ceramicnetwork/js-ceramic/docs-src/architecture/state-management.md

 ## Components

 The main concept behind component structure is running document.
 Let's call a *running document* (or _running state_) an entity that has its state in memory, as opposed to *sleeping document* that is stored in a persistent storage.
-We want to make sure that there is always only one instance of document running.
+We want to make sure that there is always at max one instance of document running.
 We want to provide same access pattern for a document be it running or sleeping, or even if it is to be loaded from network.

 ### RunningState